NoahCohenNow/mcdegens/README.md

 - All transactions are logged with signatures
 - Check logs in `logs/` folder
 - Share Solscan links with community
+- Stats are public on your landing page
 - Consider posting weekly reports

 ## 🛠️ Troubleshooting